 As Martin’s guardian of the estate, you might pay bills, oversee bank accounts, or pay for things he needs.
-You might also make investments, pay taxes, collect rent or unpaid debts, get insurance if needed, cancel any unneeded insurance, and do other things in the court order.
+You might also make investments, pay taxes, collect rent or unpaid debts, get insurance if needed, cancel any unneeded insurance, and do other things in the guardianship order.

 You have a duty to manage Martin’s money and property very carefully.
 Use good judgment and common sense.
 As a fiduciary, you must be even more careful with Martin’s money than you might be with your own!